UN: Afghan quake death toll reaches 26, including children

-The United Nations on Tuesday raised the death toll from twin earthquakes in western Afghanistan the day before to 26, saying three villages of around 800 houses were flattened by the temblors.
+KABUL, Afghanistan (AP) — The United Nations on Tuesday raised the death toll from twin earthquakes in western Afghanistan the day before to 26, saying three villages of around 800 houses were flattened by the temblors.

 At least four people were injured and the dead included women and children, according to the U.N.
 Office for the Coordination of Humanitarian Affairs.
 Villagers in the area were still searching on Tuesday for their family members and removing items stuck under the mud.